Proof Pressure vs. Burst Pressure in Heavy-Duty Pressure Gauges

 Conclusion

-Proof pressure keeps your readings trustworthy, while burst pressure keeps your people safe.
-By derating to 40 to 65 % of scale, installing surge damping, and checking diaphragm seal containment limits, you can ensure that a simple mechanical gauge remains the most reliable, lowest-cost sensor in your plant.
+Proof pressure ratings protect accuracy, while burst pressure ratings protect people.
+By staying in the recommended operating pressure range of 25 to 75% of full scale, installing surge damping, and checking diaphragm seal maximum working pressures limits, you can ensure that a simple mechanical gauge remains the most reliable, lowest-cost sensor in your plant.

 Need a rugged gauge fast?
-Check out Reotemp Heavy-Duty Pressure Gauges and Reotemp Diaphragm Seal Assemblies, or contact our applications team for help specifying the right proof-pressure class.
+Check out our Reotemp Texas Edition Process Gauge or Repairable, Heavy-Duty Stainless Gauges , or contact our applications team for help specifying the right proof-pressure class.